PennLINC/DAY2_Margaret/.ipynb_checkpoints/Data_Narrative_DAY2_MG-checkpoint.md

 *counts using  [validator_err_counts.ipynb] (https://github.com/PennLINC/DAY2_Margaret/blob/7691b7cb97d56dc9ddd864899c9fed82452a4a47/notebooks/validator_err_counts.ipynb) *

+* BIDS curation approved by Ted Satterthwaite and Tinashe Tapera on 9/21/21, last validator output of original data available at /gpfs/fs001/cbica/projects/wolf_satterthwaite_reward/Margaret/Day2/curation/code/sandbox/validator_outputs/d2_r2_validation.csv.
+Data backed up to datalad. **backup to PMACS**

 ####BIDS Optimization:
-* BIDs groups from Iteration 1.2 reviewed by Ted Satterthwaite and Tinashe Tapera
+* BIDs groups from Iteration 1.2 reviewed by Ted and Tinashe
    * reviewed subject files for duplicates, no subj with more than one T1w or each type of fmap (phase1, phase2, magnitude1, magnitude2)
    * * 118 subj have full set of phase1&2, magnitude1&2 files
    * * 5 subj have only phasediff files (mislabeled phase1) but no magnitude files